Many Roads Lead to Lithium: Formation Pathways For Lithium-Rich Red Giants: Conclusion

 Our analysis provides evidence of multiple mechanisms of Li-enrichment of red giants, including both internal and external modes.
 Our work provides direct evidence that a subset of \lirich stars are preferentially in binary systems, and a subset have likely undergone mass transfer from an intermediate-mass AGB companion; we report the first evidence for systematic differences in element abundances for the \lirich population compared to the field.
 We have also converged on a restricted parameter space for binarity for the majority of the binary architectures, using the complementary \gaia measurements for the \galah stars.
-We discover a most interesting result that the origin of Ba-enriched stars, which is likely low-mass AGB transfer, precludes Li-enrichment.

 Lastly, we find increasing red clump membership for higher Li-enriched stars, which suggests a He-flash induced lithium production; however, the data do not differentiate between production \textit{by} the He-flash, or from tidal-locking triggered CF production from a companion on the red clump \citep[e.g,][]{casey_2019}.
 One outstanding issue with the former, as noted by \cite{casey_2019}, is the origin of the required He-3 reservoir and transportation of beryllium at temperatures where lithium could be created and persist post He-flash.
 Conversely, an issue with the latter is that we do not detect a substantial number of binary companions for the \lirich stars in excess of the reference \lin population.
 However, companions could be evading detection at separations just outside of and interior to the sensitivity of radial velocity and astronomy detection limits with \paired and RUWE, respectively.